1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.03(d) If expansion is approved and offered, the accepting chapter must provide SMU and the respective Council with the following materials and complete the following action items prior to colonization/recolonization (dates to be set by Council Advisor and Associate Vice President for Student Affairs):

 1.03(d)(1) National Constitution and Bylaws

 1.03(d)(2) Mission Statement/Vision Statement of National organization

-1.03(d)(3) Present size of fraternity (number of current active chapters and colonies and location of each)
+1.03(d)(3) Present size of the fraternity/sorority (number of current active chapters and colonies and location of each)

-1.03(d)(4) Number of new chapters and colonies in last three years (current size of each)
+1.03(d)(4) Number of new chapters and colonies in the last three years (current size of each)

 1.03(d)(5) Goals of Colony/establishing chapter at SMU

-1.03(d)(6) Colonization procedures including, but not limited to, new member recruitment, retention guidelines imperative for colony to be chartered (including financial), growth plan for the colony.
+1.03(d)(6) Colonization/Establishing chapter procedures including, but not limited to, new member recruitment, retention guidelines imperative for colony to be chartered (including financial), growth plan for the colony.